-Massage therapy is also a powerful tool in fighting stress.
-Massage is not only incredibly relaxing, it can also boost circulation, help your lymphatic system function at peak levels, and address numerous musculoskeletal concerns.
+Cupping therapy is also a powerful tool in fighting stress.
+Cupping is not only incredibly relaxing, it can also boost circulation, help your lymphatic system function at peak levels, and address numerous musculoskeletal concerns.

 Asian bodywork is also a wonderful way to manage stress.
-Consider giving gua sha, tuina massage, cupping, or Five Elements acupressure a try.
+Consider giving gua sha, tuina, or Chinese acupressure a try.
 You might just find a therapy that you’ll incorporate into your long-term wellness routine.

 Get started on a path toward reduced stress with a consultation at Austin Quan Yin.
-Booking takes just moments online or by phone.
+Booking takes just moments online.